 Once commonly perceived as affecting only children, many adults now realize the benefits of treating ADHD (Attention Deficit and Hyperactivity Disorder).
-As with children and adolescents, ADHD collectively describes a disorder affecting three areas:, inattentiveness, impulsivity and hyperactivity.
-Individuals may be affected within only one area, or (more commonly) in a combination of two or all three areas.
+As with children and adolescents, ADHD collectively describes a disorder affecting three areas: inattentiveness, impulsivity, and hyperactivity.
+Though individuals may be affected within only one area, it is more common to see a combination of two or all three areas being affected.

-Adult ADHD can affect family relationships, work performance, vocational satisfaction, general contentedness, and much more.
-Often, as a parent explores the possibility that his or her child may have ADHD, the realization comes that the same sorts of symptoms are present in his or her own life: difficulty sustaining concentration, frequently interrupting others in conversation, often needing to fidget or unable to remain unoccupied, difficulty completing tasks (realizing one may have several started projects, but few that are completed), and many more.
+Adult ADHD can impact family relationships, work performance, vocational satisfaction, general contentedness, and much more.
+Often, as a parent explores the possibility that his or her child may have ADHD, the realization comes that the same sorts of symptoms are present in his or her own life: difficulty sustaining concentration, frequently interrupting others in conversation, often needing to fidget, difficulty remaining unoccupied, difficulty completing tasks (realizing one may have several started projects, but few that are completed), and many more.

 Covenant Counseling has several counselors who are experienced in helping others identify and address some of these tendencies, often working together with a physician who can oversee helpful medication.
 From that point, we can further help individuals address some of the related issues involving family, work, and personal satisfaction, towards a more contented life.

-If you would like to make an appointment with one of our counselors or have any questions, please call 205-879-7500.
-Click here if you would like to email one of our counselors.
+If you would like to make an appointment with one of our counselors, or have any questions, please call 205-879-7500.
+If you would like to email us, please complete the contact form below.

 We are a group of licensed clinicians who seek to maintain the highest professional standards in our fields and whose Christian faith is central to our lives and practices.

 If you would like to schedule an appointment, or if you have any questions, please call:

 A good place to start is to find someone who may be a good fit.
 You can either look through our counselors’ profiles or call our office for help finding someone.
 Though beginning counseling is not always easy, we try to make it simple.